autopi-io/documentation/docs/developer_guides/how_to_use_bluepy.md

 ---
 id: how-to-use-bluepy-with-autopi-edge-devices
-title: Using bluepy with AutoPi Edge devices
+title: Using bluepy with AutoPi Edge Devices
 ---

-# BluePy BLE Guide for AutoPi Edge devices
+# BluePy BLE Guide for AutoPi Edge Devices

 ## Introduction
 AutoPi Core relies on BluePy and Bluez packages built into the Linux core on the device.